 2. Contact via text – There you could write an application explaining why you would like to request a limits increase

-You should probably consider to avoid mentioning the word dropshipping and rather refer to them simply as suppliers you work with.
+You should probably consider avoiding mentioning the word dropshipping and rather refer to them simply as suppliers you work with.

 In the case you already have an established account with bigger limits and a selling record, you can contact eBay using the same way, identify yourself as that account holder and ask to link the new store to it, or by clicking on the request button.

-However, there are some qualifications on which eBay pay attention in reviewing your request:
+However, there are some qualifications to which eBay pay attention in reviewing your request:

 - that your selling account is open for at least 90 days;

 - PayPal verification;

 - not violated eBay policies;

 - No comments from your buyers about the product’s authenticity.

 Although, failing to reach the mentioned criteria doesn’t necessarily mean you can’t at a minimum ask.